msyvr/raytracer/README.md

                                       ***   Scene
                                       ***   Light
 ```
-* 3D -> 2D mapping:
+* map 3D -> 2D:
-  - parametrize the line ('primary ray') between a virtual camera/eye** and the scene pixel
+  - parametrize ray as a line between a virtual camera/eye** and the scene pixel: ray = ray.origin + t * ray.direction
-  - compute the nearest intersection point between the line and scene elements (i.e., find the nearest 'hit')
+  - compute the nearest intersection between the line and all scene elements (i.e., find the nearest 'hit')
   - ** the camera and scene are on opposite sides of the display plane

 #### Display plane